-You must submit your application on the forms, supply all the information required and sign all sections appropriately.
+If you don't use the Planning Portal, you must submit your application on the forms, supply all the information required and sign all sections appropriately.
 There are guidance notes available for each type of form.

-You should ensure that your application is fully complete (see Validation)
+You should ensure that your application is fully complete (see Validation).

 Please be aware that your application details will be made available for public inspection (see Publicity and Consultations).